pragyaagarwal-76/data-analytics-projects/README.md

 # data-analytics-projects
-Projects for Data analytics using MS Excel and MySQL
+Projects for Data analytics using MS Excel, Statistical Analysis, Regressive Analysis, and MySQL.